 If you consider yourself a Cedar Rapids newbie (or just visiting for the weekend!), we have the must-do list for you to complete.

-Here are a handful of must-do activities in Cedar Rapids to experience during your first year in Cedar Rapids.
+Here’s a great list of must-do activities in Cedar Rapids to experience during your first year in Cedar Rapids (or even if you’re a longtime resident!).
 Trust us, by the end, you will have made some pretty unforgettable memories and learned a ton about your new home.

 From mid-June through September, Cedar Rapids Downtown Farmers Market becomes the place to go for fresh produce, baked goods, meats, dairy products, wines and artisan gifts.
 The market runs from 7:30 a.m.- noon on the first and third Saturdays during these four months, and about 100 vendors are featured.